 As I mentioned in the intro, Next.js has a “learn-by-doing” set of documentation that walks you through how to do things like routing and building components.
 React also has a similar setup, with multiple tutorials that explain the basics.

-With React, you can also rely upon a great community of developers that have created content in blog posts, YouTube videos, Stack Overflow, and even the React docs themselves.
+With React, you can also rely upon a great community of developers who have created content in blog posts, YouTube videos, Stack Overflow, and even the React docs themselves.
 This has been built over years of development as the library has matured.

 Since the release of React 18, there have been some updates to the developer experience in React.
 Here are some of the changes: